repology/libversion/README.md

   * ```1.0alpha1 < 1.0alpha2 < 1.0beta1 < 1.0rc1 < 1.0```
 * Awareness of prerelease keywords: while ```1.0 < 1.0a-1``` (_a_ treated as version addendum), but ```1.0alpha-1 < 1.0``` (_alpha_ is treated as prerelease marker)
 * Awareness of _patch_ keyword: while ```1.0alpha1 < 1.0``` (_alpha_ is pre-release), but ```1.0 < 1.0patch1 < 1.1``` (_patch_ is post-release)
+* Customizable handling of _p_ keyword (it may mean either _patch_ or _pre_, and since libversion cannot guess, this is controlled with an external flag)

 See [doc/ALGORITHM.md](doc/ALGORITHM.md) for more elaborate description of inner logic.